0v3rride/ShareHunter/README.md

 # ShareHunter.py
+This is a work in progress and does not fully function as intended.

 Finds smb/samba shares on the network as quickly or as slowly as you want.
 * Requires Python 3 and pysmb.
 * At the moment, it works more efficiently with on Windows